-The student loan clinics that OFE will launch this January in targeted neighborhoods will include free access to confidential one-on-one financial counseling with a financial counseling professional from one of the and legal aid professionals will be onsite to provide assistance as needed.
+The student loan clinics that OFE will launch this January in targeted neighborhoods will include free access to confidential one-on-one financial counseling with a financial counseling professional from one of the NYC Financial Empowerment Centers and legal aid professionals will be onsite to provide assistance as needed.
 OFE is also developing an updated suite of resources to help New Yorkers understand their options for financing college and repaying their student loans.

 Additional key findings from the Report include:

 There are key similarities and differences in student debt outcomes at the NYC level compared to the national level: